turingschool-examples/legacy_adopt_dont_shop/README.md

 As a visitor
 When I visit an application's show page
 And I search for a Pet by name
-And I see the names Pets that matches my search
+And I see the names Pets that match my search
 Then next to each Pet's name I see a button to "Adopt this Pet" When I click one of these buttons
 Then I am taken back to the application show page